CouchCMS/Documentation/src/contents/concepts/on-page-editing.md

 Of course, that is not much good.
 It'd be better if the admin could selectively 'toggle' this **no\_edit** tag on/off.<br/>
 We can use the standard Couch tags for doing that.
 I'll describe one quick method of doing so below.

-<p class="notice">Please bear in mind that the following method is just one of the N number of ways we could implement the toggle - feel free to code/design you own if this method does no suit you.</p>
+Please bear in mind that the following method is just one of the N number of ways we could implement the toggle - feel free to code/design you own if this method does no suit you. {.notice}

 My solution relies on using a session variable to conditionally output the **no\_edit** tag.
 The line of code mentioned above now becomes